efnats/chiagarden/garden-mount/README.md

 ## Requirements

-- mergerfs https://github.com/trapexit/mergerfs (only for mounting all disks in a single-drive-like Filesystem, not required for mounting the disks)
+- mergerfs https://github.com/trapexit/mergerfs (only for mounting all disks in a single-drive-like filesystem, not required for mounting the disks)
 - have your disks labelled with a unified pattern (see chiainit)

 ## Usage